bldl/emplace-spidermonkey/README.md

   //     accidentally exposing the internal, or allowing user code to modify the
   //     behavior.
   ```
   Instead we have to use `callFunction(callee, thisV, args...)` to invoke the function calls.
-Further, the specification states taht if the callee could be user-provided, we should use `callContentFunction`.
+Further, the specification states that if the callee could be user-provided, we should use `callContentFunction`.

   Here are some some links about `callFunction`and `callContentFunction`:
   |SearchFox (29th nov.
 2024)|description|